← Back to Guides

 4. Wait 15-20 minutes.
 For gel polish, 15 minutes is usually enough.
 BIAB may need 20-25 minutes.

 5. Gently push off the gel.
 Remove one wrap at a time.
 Use a wooden or rubber cuticle pusher to gently slide the softened gel off the nail.
 It should come off in soft sheets with minimal pressure.
-If it doesn't come off easily, re-wrap for another 5 minutes — do not force it.
+If it doesn't come off easily, re-wrap for another 5 minutes.
+Do not force it.

 6. Gently buff and nourish.
 Once all gel is removed, gently buff with a fine buffer (not aggressively), wash hands, and immediately apply cuticle oil and hand cream.
 Acetone is drying and your skin and nails will need moisture.